raacker/raacker.github.io_backup/_posts/database/2017-07-14-postgresql-restore-in-cli.markdown

 ---

 My company is using flask for web application and we use postgresql as our DB.
-If you have ever used postgresql, you must be heard about or use 'pgadmin'.
+If you have ever used postgresql, you must be heard about or use 'pgadmin' before.
 It's open source database management tool.
 It's really useful and I found no problems with it.

 Except this...